Eclipse update site

 Commandline REPL Jar File

-You need Eclipse for RCP and RAP Developers (Juno or Kepler) version of Eclipse
+You need the Eclipse IDE for RCP and RAP Developers version of Eclipse.

 Please note that: